SticsRPacks/SticsOnR/README.md

 [GitHub](https://github.com/) using either `devtools` or the lightweight `remote` one package

-The last release version can be installed using:
+The latest release version can be installed using:

   - With `devtools`